AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 - `04`: Overwrite one instruction in the code.
 - `2C`: Insert any amount of instructions in the code.

-These commands modify *code* at boot time, not the iso. **The code is a very small portion of an iso.**.
+These commands modify *code* at boot time, not the iso. **The code is a very small portion of an iso**.
 This code is contained in the DOL, [a special file in the iso](https://wiibrew.org/wiki/DOL).
 The DOL is loaded into a special offset in RAM when the game boots up.
 For Melee, DOL offset is 0x8000_0000.

-If you want to modify a character's jump height using these commadns, you can't find the *jump_height* location in RAM, then use a gecko command to modify that variable.
+If you want to modify a character's jump height using these commands, you can't find the *jump_height* location in RAM, then use a gecko command to modify that variable.
 Instead, you need to modify the game's *code* by insterting your own *code* that sets the jump height.
-There is no gecko command to write to RAM.
 You can only write code.

 [There are more commands](https://web.archive.org/web/20191001120524/https://www.geckocodes.org/index.php?arsenal=1),